CIBT SUBSIDIARY SIGNS AGREEMENT TO PURCHASE THREE PARCELS OF LANDS TO DEVELOP GEC OAKRIDGE FOR $103 MILLION

 Vancouver, BC – January 7th, 2019 – CIBT Education Group Inc. (“CIBT” or the “Company”) (TSX: MBA, OTCQX International: MBAIF) is pleased to announce the signing of three property purchase agreements for an aggregate purchase price of $30.3 million.
-These lands will be the site of the development of a highrise serviced apartment (the “Project”) near the corner of Cambie Street and West 42nd Avenue in Vancouver, to be owned by GEC Oakridge Limited Partnership (formerly named GEC Langara Limited Partnership) in which a subsidiary of CIBT is an investor.
+These lands will be the site of the development of a highrise tower (the “Project”) near the corner of Cambie Street and West 42nd Avenue in Vancouver, to be owned by GEC Oakridge Limited Partnership (formerly named GEC Langara Limited Partnership) in which a subsidiary of CIBT is an investor.
 The Project, named GEC® Oakridge, is situated at the centre of the City of Vancouver within the Cambie Corridor Plan (“CPP”), where the city has plans to allow for high-density rental zoning.
 The location is also approximately a one minute walk to the Oakridge SkyTrain station located at the corner of Cambie Street and West 41st Avenue.

 “In nine months, we have successfully exited two GEC® projects, sold four ground floor commercial units at GEC® Burnaby Heights, and sold one out of the three planned towers within Global Education City® (Richmond) as reported in our news release of January 3rd, 2019.
 These transactions have proven our business model and achieved substantial returns for CIBT and the other investors in these projects,” commented Toby Chu, Chairman, President and Chief Executive Officer of CIBT.
 “As part of these exits, the purchasers signed five to ten-year management contracts for GEC Management Limited Partnership to continue its management services post-transaction.
 While we are exiting smaller scale projects, we have added larger-scale projects such as Global Education City® (Richmond) and GEC® Oakridge to our portfolio during the same nine-month period.
 These transactions allow GEC to continue scaling our total bed count in rapid pace while increasing rental revenues and monetizing on the appreciated value of GEC® project holdings.
 Our ability to acquire new projects while selling certain holdings with high yields, and being retained as GEC® branded property has not only proved our business model but has also allowed us to take advantage of the latest real estate market slowdown by acquiring undervalued properties such as GEC® Oakridge.